codyngpriest/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 The content of the current directory
 In a list format
 Where only the part of the name after the first dash is displayed (refer to the example)

+9. To file, or not to file
+This is a Bash script that gives you information about the school file.